kellen-sun/kellen-sun/README.md

 ## Hello There, I'm Kellen! 👋

-I'm a first-year computer science (BCs co-op, class of 2028) student at the University of Waterloo.
+I'm a second-year computer science (BCs co-op, class of 2028) student at the University of Waterloo.
 I graduated from Earl of March S.S. in 2023.

 I enjoy working on challenging and meaningful projects by tackling issues in real life.
 I have software development experience in Python and JS.